TORCH - Transfer Of Resources in Clinical Healthcare

 Transfer Of Resources in Clinical Healthcare or Torch is a project that aims to provide a service that allows the local execution of structured data extraction queries on a FHIR-server.

-The main goal of TORCH is to automate the extraction of structured clinical data from FHIR servers in a well-defined manner.
+The main goal of TORCH is to automate the extraction of structured clinical data from FHIR servers as defined by a well defined query language the so called Clinical Resource Transfer Definition Language (CRTDL) .

 This is vital inside clinical research networks, where data from multiple institutions needs to be aggregated for centralized and decentralized analysis.

-Manual extraction and transformation of data is time-consuming and error-prone, especially in a decentralized fashion.
+Manual extraction and transformation of data is time-consuming and error-prone, especially in a decentralized scenario.

 TORCH aims to solve this problem by providing a tool that can extract data based on a well-defined human-readable structure and apply consent rules to ensure consent compliance.
 This structure can then be used to extract data from multiple institutions in a consistent manner.